-We will be spending time in the academy working with students on choices and future career progression.
+We will be spending time in the academy working with students on how to choices and future career progression.
 We are aiming to provide opportunities for careers advice and guidance sessions in the run up to the finalising choices.
 In addition to above, we are providing taster sessions for some subjects.
 This will give your child an opportunity to sample some of the courses on offer to decide whether this is the right choice.

-Please be advised that there are some constraints to our offer, including timetabling, staffing levels, class sizes (practical subjects) and accommodation.
+Please be advised that there are some constraints to our offer, including timetabling, staffing levels, class sizes (practical subjects) and classroom accommodation.
 Whilst every attempt will be made to meet student's requests, it may be necessary to offer some students alternative choices from those that they initially request.
-This may occur if too few students opt for a subject, or if there are too many to accommodate.
-For this reason, we ask students to select a first and second choice for each block.
-In addition, if we hold some concerns about your child's subject choices or combinations, they will receive a guidance session with Mr Balkwill, Deputy Headteacher for Curriculum, where they will be able to discuss their choices and explore a range of appropriate alternatives.
+This may occur if too few pupils opt for a subject, or if there are too many to accommodate.
+In addition, if we hold some concerns about your child's subject choices or combinations, they will receive a guidance session with Mr Balkwill, Deputy Headteacher, where they will be able to discuss their choices and explore a range of appropriate alternatives.